Google Voice Toll Free Number

 Additionally, Google Voice doesn’t provide any of the advanced features that other paid platforms will provide to your business.
 As a business, you probably want features like:

-• Auto Attendants: Auto attendants greet your callers and direct them toward the proper extensions, phones, and voicemails depending on the purpose of their call.
+• Auto Attendants: Auto attendants greet your callers and direct them toward the proper extensions, phones, and voicemails, depending on the purpose of their call.

-• Unlimited Call Handling: Google Voice does not include a system that allows for concurrent calls or directs them to the appropriate voicemail line when the line is busy.
+• Unlimited Call Handling: Google Voice does not include a system that allows concurrent calls or directs them to the appropriate voicemail line when the line is busy.

 Porting Your Google Voice Number to A Different Business Phone Service